Continua la pubblicazione di una serie di monografie dedicate alle Best Practices per l’emergenza preospedaliera.

 “Best Practice” preospedaliera: Arresto cardiaco da trauma

-4 AgoTra tutte le “Best Practices”, quella che rappresenta più di tutte un cambio radicale di mentalità nell’approccio clinico e terapeutico, è la gestione dell’arresto cardiaco da causa traumatica.
+4 AugTra tutte le “Best Practices”, quella che rappresenta più di tutte un cambio radicale di mentalità nell’approccio clinico e terapeutico, è la gestione dell’arresto cardiaco da causa traumatica.
 Vi prego quindi di leggere attentamente le raccomandzioni raccolte nel documento sottostante e di non esitare a esprimere le vostre riflessioni nei commenti.

 Chi è interessato ad approfondire il razionale che sta alla base delle raccomandazioni può scaricare e leggere il documento completo: Arresto cardiaco nell’adulto da causa traumatica full text